Andres741/Stories/README.md

 5. **Dependency Injection:** The Koin dependency injection framework is used to make the code easier to test and maintain.
 6. **Kotlin Multiplatform:** Kotlin Multiplatform is used to make the common code shareable between platforms Android and iOS.

+## Testing
+The tests are created ussing the Gemity AI agent following specified rules.

 ## Future Improvements

 *   **User Authentication:** Add user login/registration.